What To Know About Property Boundaries

 If both parties cannot reach an agreement, the next step is to send a demand letter.
 Hire an attorney to draft the letter and explain your legal grounds.
 The letter will outline the property dispute and give your neighbor the option to respond via a requested action, or it will provide a reasonable price for settling out of court.

 The best option for both parties is to settle the dispute out of court to avoid costly legal fees.
 However, if negotiations are not moving forward, it may be necessary to file the dispute with the court.
-The court will examine the evidence closely and make a legally-binding decision that both parties must follow.
-To get the result you want, it is usually best to settle with the other party.
+The court will examine the evidence closely and make a legally binding decision that both parties must follow.
+It is usually best to settle with the other party to get the desired result.

 Expertise.com StaffAuthor